How to Use Air Dusters?

 The National Survey on Drug Use and Health found that inhalant experimentation is initiated earlier than any other illicit substance, with young females starting before young males.
 Also, a higher percentage of 12 and 13 year olds had used inhalants than marijuana.

-Inhalant abuse is often more dangerous and difficult to detect than other drug abuse.
+Inhalant abuse is often more dangerous and difficult to detect than other .
 Inhalants such as glue, lighter fluid and spray paint are completely legal and found in every home — which often leads kids to think they are harmless — and abusers need to conceal only the act of inhaling, not the product.

 But inhalants are addictive physically and psychologically, almost as much as alcohol.